 - Aqua Show Park – This popular family waterpark has slides, wave machines, tubes, a lazy river and even a section for younger customers.
 There’s also a theme park, too, with rides, animal shows and a mini-train.
 Prices from €22.95 for adults and €15.30 for children between 5-10 years old.

 Vilamoura wasn’t for us… it felt too touristy, too catered towards the Brits, and, even though we went out of season, it was still busy (except for the beaches) – so I can only guess how packed it would be in the height of summer.
-In my opinion, it lacked charm, and while the weather did dampen our spirits, and our opinion of this Portugese town, a week was too long to be spent in this one area.
+It lacked charm, and while the weather did dampen our spirits, and our opinion of this Portuguese town, a week was too long to be spent in this one area.